 Setting up approvals ahead of time for scheduled audits from the audit program will help audit team members to standardize who is involved in audit approvals from an auditee and auditor’s perspective.
 The following audit approvals can be configured for scheduled audits from the Audit Program:

-Review Type |
+Review Type

-Description |
+Description

-FINDINGS REVIEW |
+FINDINGS REVIEW

 The Findings Review is similar to the Exit Meeting of the audit.
 It is used when a group of signatures needs to be captured after all findings have been documented by the auditor during the audit.
 This review is performed to seal an agreement between the auditor and auditee that these findings have in fact been verified by both parties.
-Finding Review as it is displayed in audit record tree.
-This is an optional review.
-Please see Audit Review Model to remove this review type from your audit workflow if you do not need to use this review. |

-RESPONSE REVIEW |
+RESPONSE REVIEW

 The Response Review (commonly referred to as Action Plan Approval) is a review that only needs to take place in the audit record if findings occur during the audit that may require the auditee to identify action plans.
 Results cannot be assigned to an audit record by the auditor until after Response Review has been completed if findings require further action.
-Response Review as displayed in the audit record tree. |

 Before configuring approvals in the Audit Program, it is important to identify your approvers by program.
-Please see the Example Program Matrix.
+Please see the Example Program Matrix

 It is also important to understand the various approval options available within the program and how they work:

-Approval Roles |
+Approval Roles

-Where to Configure in Program |
+Where to Configure in Program

-Lead Auditor |
+Lead Auditor

 The lead auditor will automatically display in every scheduled or adhoc audit as a Level 1 Approver; therefore, no setup is needed in the program for this actor.

-All Audit Team Members |
+All Audit Team Members

-Team Approval Model folder Any team members listed under the Internal Team tab of the scheduled audit will be applied as approvers to any audits scheduled to be performed within this program.
+Any team members listed under the Internal Team tab of the scheduled audit will be applied as approvers to any audits scheduled to be performed within this program.

-Auditee Primary Contact |
+Auditee Primary Contact

-Create Program or Program Edit If you need the Auditee Primary Contact to display as a finding and/or response approver, you must setup this option either when creating new programs or by editing the existing program.
+If you need the Auditee Primary Contact to display as a finding and/or response approver, you must setup this option either when creating new programs or by editing the existing program.

-Any other Approvers needed |
+Any other Approvers needed

-Any actors needed for approvers of findings and/or response approval can be configured in the following folders based on business requirements: Auditee Approval folder These are approvers who will be applied only to audits scheduled to be performed against this specific auditee.
+Any actors needed for approvers of findings and/or response approval can be configured in the following folders based on business requirements:

-Criteria Approval folder These are approvers who will be applied only to audits scheduled to be performed against this specific criteria.
+These are approvers who will be applied only to audits scheduled to be performed against this specific criteria.

-Approvers folder These are approvers who will be applied to any audits scheduled to be performed within this program. |
+These are approvers who will be applied to any audits scheduled to be performed within this program.

 1. From the Audit Program, click the Refresh link in the tree if needed to expand the Auditees folder.